For Emergencies Call ISP Dispatch at *ISP (*477)

 Authenticating a questioned document can include anything written, printed, typed, or reproduced, such as checks, contracts, wills, letters, threatening and anonymous notes, robbery notes, and counterfeit documents.
 Identity theft crimes that are committed with documents are also a growing trend.
 At the Idaho State Police, the following forensic document examination services are available to all client agencies in the state:

 • Printing process examinations determine how a document was created and by what process.
-Whether the questioned document submitted for examination was printed using a multi-function computer printer, a typewriter, a photocopier, or a commercial process, valuable information about the printing process used to prepare the questioned document may be revealed.
-This is important for counterfeiting cases, such as car titles, checks, certificates, and government-issued ID cards.
+Whether the questioned document submitted for examination was printed on a multifunction printer, a typewriter, a photocopier, or a commercial process, valuable information about the printing process used to prepare the questioned document may be revealed.
+This is important for counterfeiting cases involving car titles, checks, certificates, and government-issued ID cards.

 • Indented document examinations detect and visualize latent indented writing or markings and may determine the source of a questioned document.
 Latent indented writing and other valuable markings can appear on the sheet(s) below a source document.
-A pad of paper is a good example where indented writing is created by the transfer of pressure from a writing instrument from where the page of writing is to the pages underneath.
-This type of examination during the investigation of anonymous letter and note cases may provide helpful information for the investigator.
+A pad of paper is a good example of how indented writing is created by the transfer of pressure from a writing instrument from the page of writing to the pages underneath.
+This type of examination during the investigation of anonymous letter and note cases may provide the investigator with helpful information.
 Careful packaging of this type of document evidence by the investigator is crucial from collection to submission to the laboratory to prevent unintended impressions on the evidence items.

 • Non-destructive ink and paper examinations determine, depending on the submission, whether ink or paper samples can be distinguished from other respected samples.
-Examinations of this nature are often used in cases suspected of being alterations and counterfeit documents.
+Examinations of this nature are often used in cases suspected of involving altered or counterfeit documents.

 • Charred and liquid-soaked document examinations restore damaged documents for investigative purposes.
-Careful handling examination techniques are employed to preserve this delicate evidence.
+Careful handling and examination techniques are employed to preserve this delicate evidence.
 Cautious handling of this type of document evidence by the investigator is crucial from the collection, packaging, and submission to the laboratory.
-The agency is encouraged to consult with the laboratory before submission to the laboratory.
+The agency is encouraged to consult with the laboratory before submitting to it.

 ver: 3.5.2a | last updated: